jitendra-kr/ascii-text-converter/README.md

 ```

 ## Features
+This package has some features that make it more robust and convenient than using the native JavaScript methods `fromCharCode` and `charCodeAt`.
+These features are:

-- Text to ASCII Conversion: This package can convert any text string into its corresponding ASCII code.
+- **Text to ASCII Conversion**: This package can convert any text string into its corresponding ASCII code.
 This is helpful for text data encoding safely.
-- ASCII to Text Conversion: This package can also convert ASCII codes back into their corresponding text strings.
+- **ASCII to Text Conversion**: This package can also convert ASCII codes back into their corresponding text strings.
 This is helpful for safely decoding ASCII-encoded data.
-- Easy to use: The ASCII-Text Converter package is designed to be user-friendly and intuitive.
+- **Easy to use**: The ASCII-Text Converter package is designed to be user-friendly and intuitive.
+- **Edge cases**: This package can handle edge cases such as null, undefined, empty strings, spaces, and special characters etc.
-- Efficient: This package performs ASCII-text conversions quickly and efficiently.
+- **Efficient**: Even with large data sets, this package performs ASCII-text conversions quickly and efficiently.
-- Versatile: Whether you need to convert ASCII to text or text to ASCII, this package has you covered.
+- **Versatile**: Whether you need to convert ASCII to text or text to ASCII, this package has you covered.

 ## Browser Support
 The ASCII-Text Converter package is compatible with the latest versions of the following browsers: